 Singapore is best known for providing favourable working conditions for small and medium enterprises.
-Some of the tax credit and incentives available to SMEs include investment allowance, pioneer tax incentives, merge and acquisitions allowance and many more.
+Some of the tax credit and incentives available to SMEs include investment allowance, pioneer tax incentives, merge, grants and acquisitions allowance and many more.
 Recent research indicates that the SMEs employ two-thirds of the total workforce in Singapore.

 The government has gone an extra mile to offer grants and loans that are meant to help Singapore companies thrive and overcome common obstacles such lack of enough capital to support their daily operations.

 Below is a comprehensive review of grants and loans that you can take advantage of to establish or grow your business in Singapore.

 Grants for SMEs in Singapore

 Productivity and Innovation Credit is a grant that was created by the Inland Revenue Authority of Singapore.
 Singaporean businesses who meet the set requirements can enjoy tax deductions, PIC bonuses, and Cash Payouts.
 It supports development and research, acquisition, registration, intellectual property, approved design projects, automation equipment cost, and training of personnel and approved design projects.